apache/spark/common/network-common/src/main/java/org/apache/spark/network/crypto/README.md

 The original version of this protocol, retroactively called v1.0, did not apply an HKDF to `sharedSecret` to derive a key (i.e. `derivedKey`) and was directly using the encoded X coordinate as key material.
 This is atypical and standard practice is to pass that shared coordinate through an HKDF.
-The current version, v2.0, adds this additional HKDF to derive `derivedKey`.
+The latest version adds this additional HKDF to derive `derivedKey`.

-Consequently, older Spark versions using v1.0 of this protocol will not negotiate the same key as Spark versions using v2.0 and will be **unable to send encrypted RPCs** across incompatible versions.
+Consequently, Apache Spark instances using v1.0 of this protocol will not negotiate the same key as instances using v2.0 and will be **unable to send encrypted RPCs** across incompatible versions.
+For this reason, v1.0 remains the default to preserve backward-compatibility.